cipcon/birthdays/README.md

-# Basic app to add and edit Birthdays
+# "Birthday Manager" the app that allows users to easily add, update, and delete birthdays.